 Baking the cake

-This vegan strawberry cake bakes in around 30 minutes, give or take 5-10 minutes.
+This vegan strawberry cake bakes in around 30 minutes, depending on how hot/cool your oven runs.

 The cake layers are ready when you insert a skewer in the middle and it completely comes out clean.
 The cakes are very moist so we need to make sure they are completely baked through!